AniketPatel161161/LOAN-PREDICTION-SML-/README.md

 | Employer_Category | Category of employer |
 | Loan_Approved | Target — 1 = Approved, 0 = Rejected |

-> ⚠️ Note: the source CSV (`loan_approval_data.csv`) is not included in this repository.
-Place it in the project root before running the notebook.

 ## 🔄 Project Workflow

 1. 🧹 **Data Cleaning & Preprocessing** — missing numerical values imputed with the column mean; missing categorical values imputed with the mode.